Wilstorm/retropie_shader_configs/README.md

 ### Thanks:
 Thanks to dankcushions for creating the original script, Andrew-H2O for refining the algorithms and UDb23 for the DB files.

-Also special thanks to davej for creating the crt-pi shader and ghogan42 for creating zfast.
+A special thanks to davej for creating the crt-pi shader and ghogan42 for creating zfast.

+Also a special thanks to the [Libretro](https://github.com/libretro) development team and others who make their work publicly available and share their knowledge.
+Without them this project wouldn't have been possible.